 Some people are surprised to learn that many sustainable technologies were invented centuries ago.
 Wind power and water power are examples.
 The solar cell was invented in the 1950s.
 These technologies have failed to become widespread largely for social and economic reasons, not technical ones.
 When nonrenewable resources are cheap, they will be wasted because people have no incentive to increase efficiency, recycle/reuse, and substitute renewable resources.
-The current interest in solar energy has reached record highs, with industry journals indicating a 20% increase in jobs in the solar industry throughout 2014.
-This is particularly impressive when considering the current average unemployment rate (2017) is 4.3% nationally in the United States.
-Combining other renewable energy industry data results in trends predicting that by 2025 approximately 2.5 million people will have jobs related to renewable energy.
+The current interest in solar energy has reached record highs, with industry journals indicating a 26% increase in jobs in the solar industry throughout 2011.
+This is particularly impressive when considering the current average unemployment rate (2011) is as great as 10% in some states.
+Combining other renewable energy industry data results in trends predicting approximately 2.5 million people by 2025 will have jobs related to renewable energy.
 Cost of installation is becoming more attractive to consumers, as are incentive plans and infrastructure improvements.
 For instance, more than 42 states and the District of Columbia now have net metering rules that allow an individual owner of a solar energy system to sell excess electricity back to the grid.
-In other nations, such as Germany and Japan, where governmental and private incentive plans are in place, growth in renewable energy has soared in recent years.
+In other nations such as Germany and Japan where governmental and private incentive plans are in place, growth in renewable energy soared in recent years.

-1.7 Promoting Sustainability by Paying the True Costs of Nature's Benefits
+1.6 Promoting Sustainability by Paying the True Costs of Nature's Benefits are known as ecosystem services.

-The economic forces that promote population growth and overconsumption have arisen because the goods and services that the environment provides, such as water purification, erosion control, and carbon sequestration, have been undervalued in the past.
-These and other benefits provided to human populations from ecosystems simply by their existence are collectively known as ecosystem services.
 Essentially, the true costs of using the environment as both a source and a sink have not been incorporated into global economic activity.
-This trend, according to the Millennium Ecosystem Assessment (a 2005 United Nations-sponsored report designed to assess the state of the world's ecosystems), has led to the degradation of more than 60% of ecosystem services that were evaluated over the past 50 years.
-FIGURE 1.16a shows that when resources are artificially cheap and sinks are free, there is much throughput, which leads to high rates of resource depletion and pollution.
-Increased throughput also contributes greatly to the rapid population growth of developing nations.
-Poverty is strongly correlated with high population growth rates, and people in resourcerich developing nations are often underpaid for their resources (as compared with prices in many developed nations).
+This trend, according to the Millennium Ecosystem Assessment (a 2005 United Nations-sponsored report designed to assess the state of the world's ecosystems), has led to a degradation of more than 60% of the ecosystem services that were evaluated degraded over the last 50 years.
+FIGURE 1-14A shows the situation when resources are cheap and sinks are free and treated as "commons."
+There is much throughput, which leads to high rates of resource depletion and pollution.
+It also contributes greatly to the rapid population growth of developing nations.
+Poverty is strongly correlated with high population growth rates, and people in resource-rich tropical developing nations are often underpaid for their resources (as compared with prices in many developed nations).